Getting Started with Benchling Apps

 Next, you must retrieve the client secret from the same page:

-Here you see that there is no secret for this app yet, and we must generate a new one.
 As the prompt states when generating the secret, you can only see it once.
-If you lose your secret, you’ll need to generate a new one, which will delete the existing secret:
+If you lose your secret, you’ll need to generate a new one, which will delete the existing secret.

 Getting a Bearer Token